bjoerrrn/storj-system-health.sh/README.md

 ![fatal error message](/examples/discord-example-general-error.jpg)

-## references
+## dependencies
 this tool uses the [discord.sh](https://github.com/ChaoticWeg/discord.sh) script to send push messages to your discord channel.

 it also makes use of specific values / selections from the [storj_success_rate.sh](https://github.com/ReneSmeekes/storj_success_rate) script, in order not to reinvent the wheel.

+the jq, swaks and curl libraries are required as well.

 ## prerequisites
 to get notified by a discord push message, you need to setup a webhook on your discord server: [howto](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

-you also need to have the [discord.sh](https://github.com/ChaoticWeg/discord.sh) script available in the same folder.
+you also need to have the [discord.sh](https://github.com/ChaoticWeg/discord.sh) script available and executable in the same folder.

 ## configuration
 you will need to modify these variables for your specific node and smtp mail server configuration. here's an example to support you entering the right data: